huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_dnat_rule.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the dnat rule resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the dnat rule resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new Dnat rule resource.

 * `floating_ip_id` - (Required) Specifies the ID of the floating IP address.
   Changing this creates a new resource.